Shashika-td/Moment-rotation-Curve-Predictor/README.md

 # Moment-Rotation Curve Predictor

-This Tkinter-based GUI application predicts moment-rotation curves for six-bolt extended endplate stainless steel bolted connections using a pre-trained XGBoost regression model.
-It also offers SHAP-based explanations to illustrate the influence of input parameters on the predictions.
+This is a Tkinter-based GUI application that predicts moment-rotation curves of six-bolt extended endplate stainless steel bolted connections using a pre-trained XGB model.
+The application also provides SHAP-based explanations to show the impact of input parameters on the predictions.

 ---